|

 The RHVFRD in Round Hill is 12 miles West of Leesburg, VA and 23 miles East of Winchester, VA.

-*** The RHVFRD is NOT the Round Hill Community Fire and Rescue Company in Winchester Virginia ***
+*** FYI: The RHVFRD is not the Round Hill Community Fire and Rescue Company in Winchester Virginia ***

 Our Tribute to the Fallen